Aug 4, 2025

 Research local Airbnb listings, event spaces, and hotel conference room rates to set a reasonable price.

-Create a rental agreement between you and your business.
+Create a written rental contract between you and your business.
+This should clearly include:

 Your business should pay you at the agreed rental rate and record the payment in financial statements.

-Save all invoices, meeting notes, and rental agreements in case of an IRS audit.
+Save all invoices, meeting notes, and rental agreements.
+All of this protects you in case of an IRS audit.

 ---